nutanix-japan/hycu/hycu/hycu.rst

 Overview
 ++++++++

 HYCU is the only solution built from the ground up to deliver a full suite of backup capabilities for Nutanix AHV and ESXi clusters, eliminating a key barrier to entry for AHV prospects.
-HYCU can be used to backup Nutanix Volumes VGs and Nutanix Files deployments.
+HYCU can be used to backup Nutanix VMs, Volumes, and Nutanix Files deployments.

 As pure software, HYCU can help grow Nutanix deals as additional nodes are positioned to act as a backup target for workloads.

-Additionally, HYCU has introduced support for non-Nutanix ESXi environments, allowing customers migrating to Nutanix from legacy platforms a single backup solution.
+HYCU also fully supports non-Nutanix ESXi and Physical Windows Server environments, allowing customers migrating to Nutanix from legacy platforms a single backup solution.
 HYCU is able to backup the following Applications and File Services on Nutanix:

-- Microsoft SQL Server
+- Microsoft SQL Server (including failover and Availability Groups)
-- Microsoft Exchange Server
+- Microsoft Exchange Server (including Database Availability Group (DAG))
 - Microsoft Active Directory
 - Oracle Database
 - Nutanix Files